-Senegal is known as the “Gateway to Africa.”
+Senegal known as the “Gateway to Africa” is a country in western Africa with an Atlantic Ocean coastline, the country has an area of 196,712 sq. km.
 The country lies at an ecological boundary where semiarid grassland, oceanfront, and tropical rainforest converge.
 This diverse environment has endowed Senegal with a wide variety of plant and animal life.
 It is from this rich natural heritage that the country’s national symbols were chosen: the baobab tree and the lion.

 Senegal has a mixed economic system in which the presence of the state in the economy is considerable, but there is limited private sector freedom.
 Senegal’s economic and political capital is Dakar.
 Senegal is one of the easiest countries to visit in west Africa and is most tourist’s first taste of the region.